 The SAT is offered seven times a year: in October, November, December, January, March (or April, alternating), May, and June.
 The test is typically offered on the first Saturday of the month for the November, December, May, and June administrations.

-The British Curriculum also starts in grade nine and ends in grade twelve.
-Students will be taught and prepared to take the Cambridge IGCSE external examinations at the end of grade ten.
-The IGCSE is the world’s most popular international qualification for 14 to 16 year olds.
-It is recognized by leading universities and employers worldwide, and is an international passport to progression and success.
-Moreover, it offers a flexible and stimulating curriculum, supported with excellent resources and training materials for all learners.
-The curriculum is structured to help and improve the academic performance of the students by developing their lifelong learning skills in creative thinking, enquiry and problem solving.
-It is the perfect springboard to advanced study.
-It offers a wide range of subjects including: Math, English as First and second Language, Arabic as first and Second language, Business, Biology, Chemistry, Physics, Accounting, ICT, Computer Studies and many more.
+The British curriculum also starts at the ninth grade and ends at the twelves.
+This curriculum teaches and prepares students to take the Cambridge International General Certificate of Secondary Education (IGCSE) examination by the end of the tenth grade.
+IGCSE is considered to be the most popular international qualification for students aged 14 to 16 year olds.
+It is recognized by leading universities and employers worldwide, which can act as an international passport to progression and success.
+The IGCSE is shown to offer a more flexible and cognitively stimulating curriculum, which is backed up by credible resources and training materials for all learners.
+The IGCSE is designed to help students build educational structures and skills that are lifelasting.
+This curriculum is shown to improve and promote student’s academic performance by enhancing their creative thinking, enquiry, and problem solving skills.
+IGCSE is shown to be the gold standard for advanced education, in which it offers a wide variety of courses such as Math, English as First and second Language, Arabic as first and Second language, Business, Biology, Chemistry, Physics, Accounting, ICT, Computer Studies and many more.

-The IGCSE assessment takes place at the end of the course and can include written, oral, coursework and practical assessment.
-This broadens opportunities for students to demonstrate their learning, particularly when their first language is not English.
-In many subjects there is a choice between core and extended curricula, making Cambridge IGCSE suitable for a wide range of abilities.
-Grades are benchmarked using eight internationally recognised grades, A* to G, which have clear guidelines to explain the standard of achievement for each grade.
-Cambridge IGCSE examination sessions occur twice a year, in June and November and the results are issued in August and January.
-The school is a fully certified center with the University of Cambridge international Examinations,
+The IGCSE assessment takes place at the end of the course and includes a written and oral section in addition to a practical assessment.
+This assessment allows students to show their acquired competencies that are derived from their learning process.
+IGCSE provides students with the ability to choose from a wide range of courses based on their capabilities.
+Choices include picking courses that are core and elective.
+Grades are awarded using eight internationally recognised grades, A* to G, which have clear guidelines that explain the standard of student’s achievement for each grade.
+Cambridge IGCSE examination sessions occur twice a year, in June and November in which the results are issued in August and January.
+The school is a fully certified center that collaborates with the University of Cambridge international Examinations.

 After completing the IGCSE courses, students can study up to 4 Advanced Subsidiary (AS) and Advanced level (A Level) courses offered at the school.
-The syllabuses prepare students for university study, which is why universities worldwide value and recognize Edexcel (educational” and excellence) International AS and A Level qualifications.
-They are the first step in providing access to a range of careers or further study.
-AS and A levels have been used as a benchmark to judge student ability for more than 60 years.
+The syllabuses prepare students for university level studies, which is the main reason as to why universities worldwide value and recognize Edexcel (educational and excellence) International AS and A Level qualifications.
+This is because these are the first step in providing access to a range of careers or further education.
+The AS and A levels have been used as a benchmark to judge student ability for more than 60 years.

 The school offers the opportunities to AS and A level students to move into two streams, either the Art or Science stream.
-Students once they have finished their IGCSE are asked to choose on one of the two main streams.
-In the Art stream a variety of subjects are offered: English, Math, Economics, Accounting, Applied ICT and Business Studies.
-The science stream includes: Math, Biology, Chemistry and Physics.
+Once students have completed their IGCSE, they are asked to choose between one of the two main streams mentioned above.
+The Art stream offers a variety of subjects such as: English, Math, Economics, Accounting, Applied ICT and Business Studies.
+While the Science stream includes topics such as: Math, Biology, Chemistry and Physics.

-Students go beyond the textbooks to study complex topics based on real-world issues, such as the Ecology in Riyadh, Islamic History, and Effects of Chemicals on animals, etc, analyzing information from multiple sources, including the Internet and interviews with experts.
-Project-based classwork is more demanding than traditional book-based instruction, where students may just memorize facts from a single source.
-Instead, students utilize original documents and data, mastering principles covered in traditional courses but learning them in more meaningful ways.
-Projects can last weeks; multiple projects can cover entire courses.
-Student work is presented to audiences beyond the teacher, including parents and community groups.
+Students go beyond the textbooks material to study complex topics, which are based on real-world issues.
+These topics include areas of study such as the Ecology in Riyadh, Islamic History, and Effects of Chemicals on animals, etc. This is accomplished by analyzing information from multiple sources including the internet and interviews with experts.
+Project-based classwork is more demanding than traditional book-based instruction.
+Since traditional book-based instructions only focus on a single resource of information, rather than multiple, hence not giving students a more well rounded understanding on a topic.
+Instead, students utilize original documents and data, mastering principles covered in traditional courses in addition to learning them in more meaningful ways.
+Projects can last for weeks; multiple projects can cover entire course material.
+Student work is presented to audiences that are beyond the teacher, including parents and community groups.